 Many women hoping to become pregnant will chart their basal body temperature (the lowest body temperature in a 24-hour period, usually first thing in the morning after waking).
 The basal body temperature usually rises around ovulation and lasts until the next menstrual period.
 If the basal body temperature may remain high past the time when a woman would normally have her next period.

 During the first trimester, one of the early signs of pregnancy is melasma.
-This is when the skin on your forehead, bridge of the nose, upper lip, or cheekbones may darken.
+This is when the skin on your forehead, bridge of your nose, upper lip, or cheekbones may darken.
 This is often referred to as the "mask of pregnancy," and the medical term is melasma or chloasma.
 It is more common in darker skinned women and those with a family history of melasma.

 Rapid changes in hormone levels during pregnancy may be responsible for mood swings and feelings of stress.
 When do pregnancy mood swings start?
 Newly pregnant women may feel emotional, anxious, or depressed, and have crying spells.
-Mood swings may be worst in the first trimester, easing up somewhat in the second, and coming back as the pregnancy nears the end.
+Mood swings may be worst in the first trimester, easing up somewhat in the second, and coming back as the pregnancy nears the end in the third trimester.

 In early pregnancy, headaches are common.
 They may be caused by the surge of hormonal changes that begin soon after conception.
 Or they may be sinus headaches brought on by nasal congestion, which may also be a symptom of early pregnancy.

 About 15% to 25% of pregnant women experience light bleeding or spotting in early pregnancy.
 This symptom can begin as soon as one week after conception.
 You may also experience light bleeding following a pelvic exam, Pap test, or after sex.
 This is common and usually not concerning, although if bleeding occurs later in pregnancy it can be serious.